-Situated on the sunny Gulf Coast of Alabama, Gulf State Park is a perfect stop for an RV getaway that seems to have it all.
+Situated on the sunny Gulf Coast of Alabama, Gulf State Park is the perfect stop for an RV getaway that seems to have it all.
 This 6,500-acre park is a nature lover's dream with over three miles of white sand beaches, marshland, pine forests, and three freshwater lakes all there to enjoy.
-The park campground, Nature Center, Activity Building, and camp store are located centrally, close to Middle Lake.
-The larger Lake Shelby is your best bet for lakeside relaxation, freshwater swimming and paddleboarding.
-Head to the Beach Pavilion for pristine ocean views while getting sun in the sand and surf.
+The park campground, Nature Center, Activity Building, and Camp Store are located centrally, close to Middle Lake.
+The larger Lake Shelby is your best bet for lakeside relaxation, freshwater swimming, and paddleboarding.
+Head to the Beach Pavilion for pristine ocean views while getting some sun in the sand and surf.

-Gulf State Park has a rich history dating back to the 1930s, when the land was used as a public works project after the Great Depression to build it into the great public resource that it is today.
+Gulf State Park has a rich history dating back to the 1930s when the land was used as a public works project after the Great Depression.
 As early as the mid-1940s, the park was so popular that cabin reservations were hard to come by and park leaders knew they needed to expand.
 Over the years, the park has gone through extensive growth, natural hurricane disasters, and grand renovations.
-Improvements continue, with to build more attractions and restaurants near the beach areas of the park.

 The peak season to take your RV adventure to Gulf State Park is March through October.
-Outdoor activities abound from the 25-mile long Hugh S. Branyon Backcountry Trail, saltwater and freshwater fishing, aquatic sports, and miles of beaches to enjoy on hot summer days.
+Outdoor activities abound from the 25-mile long Hugh S. Branyon Backcountry Trail, saltwater and freshwater fishing to aquatic sports and miles of beaches to enjoy on hot summer days.
 During the offseason, the weather is mild and it is a great time to take your RV to see coastal views or participate in the weekly programs available at the Nature and Education Centers.